jborza/jborza.github.io/content/post/drafts/2020-08-06-digital-circuit-design-with-deeds.md

 note: This is also similar to structural mode of VHDL - connecting things by the pins.

 TODO screenshots of design vs HDL (vs VHDL)
+Deeds can also generate VHDL from your design,